top of page

 What age groups do you serve?

-At Voyagers in Learning, we cater to students from preschool through high school.
+At Voyagers in Learning, we cater to students from preschool through sixth grade with the goal of adding more upper grades.
 Our flexible curriculum adapts to the various developmental stages, ensuring that each child receives the attention and resources they need to thrive academically and personally.

 What is your teaching philosophy?